mrhdias/secutio/docs/index.md

 ### Loaded

-These templates reside in the public directory like normal html files and are loaded using the "template" property on tasks.
-The property must begin with the character "@" followed by the path of the HTML file that contains the template.
+These templates function just like normal HTML files and reside within the public directory.
+To load a template, tasks utilize the "template" property.
+The value assigned to this property should be the path to the HTML file containing the template.

 templates/example.html
 ```html